Welcome to Year 5!

 - using a thesaurus to expand their vocabulary.

-As well as practising the year 3 and 4 statutory spellings and introducing the year 5 and 6 statutory spellings, we investigate the year 5 spelling curriculum using a variety of resources and strategies including Spelling Shed, which the children can access at home.
+As well as practising the year 3 and 4 statutory spellings and introducing the year 5 and 6 statutory spellings, we investigate the year 5 spelling curriculum using a variety of resources and strategies.

 Maths

-In Year 5, children will continue to practise mental and written calculation methods and use all the operations to solve problems.
-They will meet prime, square and cube numbers, and work with factors and multiples.
-They will calculate perimeters and areas, draw and measure angles, convert between units of time and learn some imperial measures.
-They will reflect and translate shapes on coordinate grids and interpret line graphs and timetables.
+In Year 5, you will continue to practise mental and written calculation methods and use all the operations to solve problems.
+You will meet prime, square and cube numbers, and work with factors and multiples.
+You will calculate perimeters and areas, draw and measure angles, convert between units of time and learn some imperial measures.
+You will reflect and translate shapes on coordinate grids and interpret line graphs and timetables.

-They’ll be taught long multiplication and multiply four-digit by two-digit numbers, then short division for dividing four-digit by one-digit numbers.
-They’ll begin to multiply fractions, learn more about decimals and be introduced to percentages.
-They will be able to count in powers of 10 and round numbers up to 1,000,000 to the nearest 10, 100, 1000, 10,000 and 100,000.
+You’ll be taught long multiplication and multiply four-digit by two-digit numbers then short division for dividing four-digit by one-digit numbers.
+You’ll begin to multiply fractions, learn more about decimals and be introduced to percentages.
+You will be able to count in powers of 10 and round numbers up to 1,000,000 to the nearest 10, 100, 1000, 10,000 and 100,000.

-Number and Place Value: children will be expected to read, write, order and compare numbers up to 1,000,000, recognising the place value of each digit.
+Number and Place Value: You will be expected to read, write, order and compare numbers up to 1,000,000, recognising the place value of each digit.
 This includes:

 - counting forwards and backwards with positive and negative numbers